Dentist in Newtown Square, PA

 Children should have their first dental visit by age one or within six months after their first tooth appears.
 This early visit helps establish a “dental home” where your child feels comfortable.

-Early checkups catch problems before they become serious and help children develop positive associations with dental care.
-Most dentists recommend regular six-month visits thereafter, just like adults.
+Early checkups catch problems before they become serious and help children develop positive associations with our office.
+Most dentists recommend regular six-month visits, just like adults.
 Starting dental visits early helps prevent the fear and anxiety many adults develop from delaying dental care until problems arise.

 Quality Care From Your Newtown Square, PA-area Dentist

-Our dentist office is accepting new patients and we’re ready to be your new dental home!
-Call us or schedule an appointment online to get started.
+Our office is ready to be your new dental home!
+Dr. Hillyard and Dr. Monroe are accepting new patients.
+Call us today at 610.566.0291 to get started.